VanVelZ/quiz-maker/README.md

 # Project2

-This Application is teachers to develop tests for their students to take and review.
+This Application allows teachers to develop tests for their students to take and review.
 A student can then evaluate what they got incorrect and study while the teacher can veiw who needs help where.

 User Stories:
 As a user I can log in and out